- Data on file at Teleflex.

 re-sterilization may cause degradation to the integrity of the device, leading to device

-kinked.
-11) Do not inflate a contralateral balloon in the femoral or iliac artery during MANTA
+becomes kinked.
+11) Do not inflate a contralateral balloon in the femoral or iliac artery

-Sheath exchange or the MANTA Closure procedure.
-12) Do not use MANTA if there has been a
+during MANTA Sheath exchange or the MANTA Closure procedure.
+12) Do not use MANTA if there

-femoral artery puncture in same vessel within the prior 30 days, recent femoral artery
+has been a femoral artery puncture in same vessel within the prior 30 days, recent femoral

-puncture in same groin that has not healed appropriately, and/or recent (<30 days) vascular
+artery puncture in same groin that has not healed appropriately, and/or recent (<30 days)

-(b) collagen deposition into the vessel.
-14) Do not use if there is difficult dilation from
+incorrectly, and/or (b) collagen deposition into the vessel.
+14) Do not use if there is

 kg/m2 or <20 kg/m2).
 18) Do not use if the patient has post-procedure blood pressure>180

 that cannot be lowered prior to access site closure.
 19) Do not use in patients who cannot